- IT maintenance planned outages

 I run processing on my CloudStor files.

-The new solution being delivered by ITDS may provide this functionality.
+The new solution being delivered by ITDS may provide this functionality, however this will not be available before 15 December.

-Alternatively there are free storage and processing allocations available via Intersect, contact the IT Service Desk.
+There are also free storage and processing allocations available via Intersect, contact the IT Service Desk.

 Will FileSender be decommissioned?